 What images come to your mind when you hear about prepping?
 A crazy hermit prepper who lives in a bunker and does not communicate with anyone.
 Yes, it also happens.
 But it is not what prepping is.
 In general, prepping is the process of preparing yourself, your reserves, skills for the unknown.
+By making active preparations now, you can ensure your safety in case of any catastrophic disaster.

 None of us know exactly what the future holds.
 We can guess, we can expect, but we cannot be sure.
 The future depends on too many factors, opinions, and actions.
 The prepared one will feel more confident.
+By acquiring some core skills in just a few days of prepping you can make a great deal of safety for yourself and any other family member.

 What Prepping Is